We’ve updated RIFT documentation at http://doc.reverbrain.com/rift:rift

 I’ve updated grape server-side tutorial as well as example code in grape source package.
 Example application does exactly what’s described above now.

-Our large clusters grew upto 400 nodes quite for a while already, and it becomes quite boring to add new nodes: admin has to create config file, where number of remote nodes should be specified, and those nodes (or at least one of them) have to be alive.
+Our clusters grew upto 400 nodes and it becomes quite boring to add new nodes: admin has to create config file, where number of remote nodes should be specified, and those nodes (or at least one of them) have to be alive.

 New node will update routing tables on remote servers, it will connect to other nodes and so on…